HyperGAI/HPT/README.md

 python demo/demo.py --image_path demo/einstein.jpg  --text 'Question: What is unusual about this image?\nAnswer:'  --model hpt-air-demo
 ```

+*You can design different prompts here to boost the question.*

 ## Benchmark Evaluations

 Launch the model for benchmark evaluation: